lihenghitcs/grundy-value-calculator/README.md

-Grundy-value-calculator is designed to compute the value of the Grundy function for proper 2-coloring game on trees resembling the following figure.
+Grundy-value-calculator is a tool to compute the value of the Grundy function for proper 2-coloring game on trees resembling the following figure.

 ![image](https://github.com/Zireael775333728/grundy-value-calculator/blob/main/.readme/graph.png)